xaxxon/v8toolkit/README.md

 Subsequent calls to that function will return different javascript objects backed by different c++ objects.

 If a wrapped class type reference or pointer value is returned from a function, the first time it will create a new javascript object for the object.
 Subsequent calls will return the same javascript object (not different javascript objects wrapping the same c++ object).
 This means you can customize the object in javascript outside of the c++ interactions and get it again later.

+# Bidirectional.h

+(The following 'documentation' is highly incomplete - look at bidirectional_sample.cpp for a concrete example)

+This is a set of classes for allowing the creation of "subclasses" in javascript and being being able to use them from either C++ or Javascript.

+In javascript, you can create a factory for creating new objects that override C++ virtual methods which are called when the object is used from either C++ or JavaScript.
+In C++, you will want to write a "factory creator" function to expose to javascript that takes a prototype and callback function, potentially along with some sort of identifier.

+Of course these are not full C++ types, as they are not known to C++ at compile-time, so the terms "type" and "subclass" below refer to bidirectional types and subclasses, not pure C++ types and subclasses.

+To create a subclass, you create a new JSFactory object with a prototype and a callback for adding attributes to individual objects.
+For examples see samples/bidirectional_sample.cpp.

+In many ways, the Factory type can be thought of as the "type" of these objects and additional functionaity can be put on these by injecting a custom factory type into the middle of the chain using the `ParentType` template parameter to insert your type which inherits from the bidirectional factory type.